GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 In this section we will talk about a few ways to mitigate the risks and vulnerabilities that we found in the system.

 ### SSTI
-There was a good attempt to black list several characters from our URL requests.
-A simple fix here would no to return any dynamic output on the `404` error page.
+There was a good attempt to blacklist several characters from our URL requests.
+A simple fix here would not to to return any user input on the `404` error page.

 ### Backup Script
 Removing `SETENV` permission from `sudo` will mitigate this issue.
-Another fix would be to use another backup program and away from `Python`.
+Another fix would be to use another backup program instead of a custom Python script.